oxedanda/pml_final_project/report/final_report.md

 Deployment was considered optional and was not prioritized because a reliable predictive advantage over the persistence baseline has not yet been established.

+### 7.2 Hugging Face Implementation

+The experimental one-year-ahead forecasting workflow was deployed as an interactive application on Hugging Face Spaces.
+The app implements the full methodology described in section 7.1, including rolling-origin validation, model selection, and region-specific prediction intervals.
+The application is built with Python and uses the same data processig pipeline, feature engineering, and candidate models (persistence, linear regression, Ridge and random forest) as the experimental notebook.
+Users can explore forecasts for the 2026/27 campaign and adjust vineyard area scenarios through the interface.

 ## 8. Conclusions

 This project built a reproducible, leakage-resistant comparison for annual wine